Oldenzaal, Netherlands: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be sure to find the right type.
-Most adapters currently available are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types C and F. Check that you find the correct type.
+A lot of adapters on sale are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most countries.

 • Power bank for devices